dariasmyr/dariasmyr/README.md

 <a href="https://gyde.one/" target="_new">**Gyde One</a>** is a reputation platform that integrates APIs from various
 digital platforms, such as YouTube, Steam, and Twitch, to process user information and grant related achievements.

-- <strong>Responsibilities:</strong>
+### Responsibilities

--- Node.js development with TypeScript/JavaScript
+- Node.js development with TypeScript/JavaScript
--- SQL querying and analysis
+- SQL querying and analysis

-- <strong>Milestones:</strong>
+### Milestones

--- Developed 5+ data collecting and parsing tools of various types (HTML page scrapping, API calls, etc.) and data storage mechanics.
+- Developed 5+ data collecting and parsing tools of various types (HTML page scrapping, API calls, etc.) and data storage mechanics.

 ## Data Analyst